-As part of the referral process, Rhode Island Housing will have screened for eligibility of the applicant household.
-According to Title 42, Part 8013, HUD defines an Program eligible Family as a household composed of one or more persons who is 18 years of age or older and less than 62 years of age, and who has a disability.
-The Owner/Agent must contact Rhode Island Housing as soon as possible, but no later than hree business days, if there are any changes to household composition involving the program eligible household member so that Rhode Island Housing can determine if the existing household remains eligible for Section 811 assistance.
+As part of the referral process, BHDDH will have screened for eligibility of the applicant household.
+According to Title 42, Part 8013, HUD defines an Program eligible Family as a household composed of one or more persons who is 18 years of age or older and less than 61 years of age, and who has a disability.
+The Owner/Agent must contact RIHousing 811 staff as soon as possible, but no later than three business days, if there are any changes to household composition involving the program eligible household member so that RIHousing 811 staff can determine if the existing household remains eligible for Section 811 assistance.

 If the program eligible household member passes away the remaining household members may remain in the unit and continue receiving Rental Assistance Payments based on income eligibility.
 If the program eligible household member leaves the unit (other than a temporary absence listed in previous Section) for any reason other than death, the remaining members are only eligible to continue receiving Rental Assistance Payments if at least one remaining household member meets both the income and disability eligibility criteria.
-Once Rhode Island Housing is notified of this situation, the remaining household members will be provided eligibility information and the Owner/Agent must collect eligibility verifications, which is to be maintained in the tenant file.
+Once RIHousing 811 staff is notified of this situation, the remaining household members will be provided eligibility information and the Owner/Agent must collect eligibility verifications, which is to be maintained in the tenant file.

-If Rhode Island Housing and/or the Owner/Agent determine that no remaining household members meet the eligibility criteria, the household can still remain in the unit, but the household will not receive any Section 811 Project Rental Assistance and must pay market rent or the restricted rent of the unit, as applicable.
+If RIHousing 811 staff and/or the Owner/Agent determine that no remaining household members meet the eligibility criteria, the household can still remain in the unit, but the household will not receive any Section 811 Project Rental Assistance and must pay market rent or the restricted rent of the unit, as applicable.
 See HUD Handbook 4350.3 Chapter 3-16 for further guidance.
 Owners/Agents must provide a 30-day notice before adjusting the tenant portion of rent.